FranckLab/FIDIC/README.md

 ### Running including example case
 1. Make sure that the main files and the supplemental m files (from file exchange) are in the current (working) directory for MATLAB.
 2. Run the `exampleRunFile.m` file to get 2D displacement fields between the two images.
-Note that the displacement output is in the form of a generic uniaxial tension test.
+Note that the displacement output is in the form of either a three pixel translation or a generic uniaxial tension test, depending on the test image set selected.

 ## Files